Continuing Education... Alvin Roth on Matching Markets

 Can economists save lives?
 It seems Nobel laureate Alvin Roth can…In this week’s episode, Roth talks with EconTalk host Russ Roberts about matching markets and social support for markets.
 The conversation ranges over indirect kidney donations, (public) school choice, financial market trading, and more.

 As always, we’d like to take this chance to enrich the experience of this week’s conversation.
 Use the prompts below to respond in the comments, and use them to spark you own conversations offline.
-We love to hear from you!

 1. What were your top takeaways from this week’s episode?